treetor10145/FunctionsChallenge/Documentation3.md

-# Name:
+# Name: shrinkCircle()

 ## Examples:
-Insert examples here.
+circle(1000)
 ## Description:
-Insert description here
+Creates a circle that starts off at the specified diameter and then shrinks to a smaller size
 ## Syntax:
 Demonstrate syntax here
+circle(float diam)
 ##Parameters:
-Name and describe parameters here
+diam - float, the intial size of the diameter
 ##Returns:
-What type of data does it return?
+void
 ##Other notes:
 Anything else?